1966–67 Rangers F.C. season

-The 1966–67 season is the 87th season of competitive football by Rangers.
+The 1966–67 season was the 87th season of competitive football by Rangers.

 Overview

 Rangers played a total of 55 competitive matches during the 1966–67 season.
 The team suffered an infamous cup upset, when they lost 1–0 to Berwick Rangers in the first round of the 1966–67 Scottish Cup.

 Results

 All results are written with Rangers' score first.